Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 🌱 Which system should I start with?

-• You want maximum growth speed → try a micro DWC bucket with an air stone
+• Maximum speed → a micro DWC bucket with an air stone

 🩴 Sharing Space With Faster Herbs